Raylan Givens: Overview

 In the novel Pronto, Givens is described as about forty years old, thin and rangy, and perpetually wearing a cowboy hat.
 He is a native of Harlan County, Kentucky.
 Raylan likes ice cream as mentioned on Justified.
 He has an intuition about people and their criminal intentions which usually leads to him shooting them despite his best efforts to resolve things peacefully.
 While Raylan mostly attempts to act righteously, he has cornered certain adversaries with every intention to kill them.
 This is the very thing that lands Raylan back in Harlan at the start of season one of Justified.
 In the novels, his hat is described as a flat-brimmed hat akin to the kind worn by the police officers in the photo of Lee Harvey Oswald's murder.
 According to the novel Pronto, before he became a Deputy Marshal, Givens served in the Marines.
 After being given the slip by a federal grand jury witness, Harry Arno, at Atlanta Airport, Givens was appointed as a Firearms instructor at the U.S. Marshals Service Basic Training Academy in Glynco, Georgia.
 Givens, who was an expert marksman with a handgun and an expert at the fast draw with any pistol as well as an expert with other weaponry, perceived this appointment as a demotion or reprimand for losing his witness.

-Raylan uses several handguns throughout his appearances.
-In the novel Pronto, Raylan carries a Colt Python revolver with a 6-inch barrel, which fits his "cowboy" personality.
-On the show Justified, Raylan carries a SIG Sauer P226 for the shooting of Tommy Bucks, which he draws faster despite Bucks using the faster-drawing Glock 19.
-Raylan carries a small customized Colt Officer's ACP .45 Handgun during his first case in Harlan and uses this to shoot Boyd Crowder.
-He then upgrades to a ".45 Glock" (presumably meaning a Glock 21 but the actual pistol shown is a 9mm Glock 17).